V2EX (V2EX) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 V2EX Historical Price

-According to the latest data gathered on V2EX live price page, the current price of V2EX is 0.006050USD.
+According to the latest data gathered on V2EX live price page, the current price of V2EX is 0.005780USD.
 The circulating supply of V2EX(V2EX) is

 In the past 24 hours, V2EX has shown a price movement of